sonic-net/SONiC/doc/SONiC_202111_Release_Notes.md

 # Contributors

 SONiC community would like to thank all the contributors from various companies and the individuals who has contributed for the release.
-Special thanks to the major contributors - Alibaba, Aviz, Broadcom, DellEMC, Google, Innovium, Intel, Juniper, LinkedIn, Metaswitch, Microsoft & Nvidia.
+Special thanks to the major contributors - Alibaba, Aviz, Broadcom, DellEMC, Google, Intel, Juniper, LinkedIn, Marvell, Metaswitch, Microsoft & Nvidia.

 <br>